-Today, exchange of services & trade determines what will stay and what will be extinct.
+Today, exchange of services & trade determines what will stay and what will be go.
 In our continent the same applies; Hospitals is where a safe exchange in case of such a ritual may occur, …yet the thought of waiting for a safe operation prescribed by doctors and paying for such an operation scares away the traditional leaders at a cost of young men’s lives.

 How many young boys should die for us to pull the plug on this entire operation?
 Is 3000 enough?
 Is 1 good enough?

-Let us take #brideprice (also called i-#Lobola in South Africa where I’m from) for example: It is an ancient tradition that is practiced all across #Africa.
-In #Uganda it is even part of civilian laws, where there are cases whereby men demand their bride price back in case of divorce after 10-20years of marriage, after a woman has worked as a domestic worker inside her own home and given birth to children and mostly suffered abuse at the hands of her husband.
+Let us take brideprice (also called i-Lobola in South Africa where I’m from) for example: It is an ancient tradition that is practiced all across Africa.
+In Uganda it is even part of law, where there are cases whereby men demand their bride price back in case of divorce after 10-20years of marriage, after a woman has worked as a domestic worker inside her own home and given birth to children and mostly suffered abuse at the hands of her husband.

-The main major problem is how women find their value in men: “If he has paid so much for me, than I am somebody, I am loved, I am a woman!”
+The main problem is how women find their value in men: “If he has paid so much for me, than I am somebody, I am loved, I am a woman!”
 Or … “I do not have to take care of my weight and live a healthy lifestyle because he loves me like this, after all he married me”.
 Women, time and time again they link their value or worth in the opinions of men about them.